jpgninja/cannabot/README.md

-# A Flexible Node IRC Bot With Drop-In Custom Module Support
+# A Flexible & Extendable Node IRC Bot With Drop-In Custom Module Support

 This project aims to be a flexible bot with some core built-in functionality, plus the ability to drop in Custom modules and have the bot manage them just as easily.

 * Working with [node-irc](https://github.com/martynsmith/node-irc)

 Do an `npm i` and see where that gets you.
-You'll probably need other packages, too.
+You'll probably need other packages, too; that's just me not having a procedure in place and wanting to keep the project files as clean as possible.

+Make note of any missing projects and we'll get them in there.

-!help is broken but would otherwise give you commands.
+`!help` is broken but would otherwise give you commands.

 Of interest:

 * `./app.js`
-* `./modules/*.js`
+* `./config.sample.js`
+	* `Config.persona.channels` is our autojoin channels
+	* `Config.rules` is channels where we listen for commands
+	* `Config.rules` is a list of admins/masters
+	* `Config.rules.[INSERT CHAN HERE].admins` is a list of admins/masters for that chan (all commands available)
+	* `Config.rules.[INSERT CHAN HERE].commands` is a list of public commands for that chan
+* `./modules/custom/*.js` this is 90% working, with some hard-coded values in `Custom.js`... send a pull request, let's make it happen

 ---